+l.
 Observation/Risk Recommendation Priority Management response Timescale/ responsibility Status 4.1 IT Health Check Observation: Due to COVID, the most recent IT Health Check (ITHC) was not on-site, as a result there were gaps in testing in the following areas: Guest Wi-Fi configuration, which is low risk due to assurance from previous years and significantly less guests visiting sites.
 This requirement alone was not deemed to warrant a site visit; Laptops - it was not possible to test the number/percentage normally required due to large numbers of staff working from home, including IT staff who were not available on site to support this testing.
 The risk is mitigated by the ongoing device refresh linked to NEP.
 Areas not included in the previous ITHC must be a high priority for this year's testing.
 2 Recommendation accepted and already incorporated into scope for 2021 ITHC.
 Will be confirmed by the test report.
 Update 25/06/2021 - ITHC in progress, Nettitude (CHECK testing company) have confirmed the outstanding areas have been covered.
 Confirmation will be provided upon final report due in July 2021.
-ISD Senior Operations Manager - Dan Cooper End of July 2021

-Observation/Risk Recommendation Priority Management response Timescale/ responsibility Status Risk: Failure to fully test the environment may lead to exploitable weaknesses in the environment and failure to maintain GIRR certification.
-4.2 IT Health Check Remediation Observation: At the time of the GIRR Submission (following the July 2020 IT Health Check), 55 vulnerabilities were identified in total: 6 Critical; 14 High; 23 Medium; 12 Low.
-As of February 2021, the latest tracking figures had 22 of the remaining 29 completed with only 6 medium vulnerabilities remaining (but in progress).
-We were informed during the review that work was ongoing to address outstanding vulnerabilities and they were being actively tracked and monitored, but it was acknowledged that some critical and high issues remained.
-Risk: Vulnerabilities go unresolved presenting risks to the IT security of the organisation.
-Vulnerabilities should be addressed as soon as possible.
+ISD Senior Operations Manager - Dan Cooper End of July 2021 l Observation/Risk Recommendation Priority Management response Timescale/ responsibility Status Risk: Failure to fully test the environment may lead to exploitable weaknesses in the environment and failure to maintain GIRR certification.
+4.2 IT Health Check Remediation Observation: At the time of the GIRR Submission (following the July 2020 IT Health Check), 55 vulnerabilities were identified in total: Vulnerabilities should be addressed as soon as possible.
 1 Recommendation accepted.
 Ongoing activity and progress is now reported in the performance pack to IAB.
 The 2021 ITHC is being completed in May and will supersede the July 2020 report.
 Vulnerability Working Group (VWG) manages output from tenable.sc - we are not reliant on ITHC alone to identify and fix vulnerability - it is an ongoing process.
 Update 25/06/2021 - ITHC will update the vulnerability landscape and verify finding of Tenable.sc internal system.
 A new remediation plan will be developed following submission of that report in July.
 ISD Senior Operations Manager - Dan Cooper End of July 2021 (when the May 2021 ITHC remediation action plan supersedes the 2020 plan) 4.3 Policies Observation: We noted relevant IT Policies were under review.
 This had initially started as a project by the Information Security Officer (ISO) but has since expanded following the ICO's review of Information Assurance and is now taking precedence over the original planned review by the ISO.
 The completion of these action points should now be the focus of updating and restabilising the policy environment.
 Risk: The Force is unable to demonstrate progress to the ICO and compliance with regulations, leading to further action including potential fines.
 As referenced in our GDPR Follow Up review, the focus should be on addressing the actions within the ICO Action Plan, in respect of update of the IT Policies, before the next review by the ICO in May 2021.
 1 Recommendation accepted.
 Work on the ICO audit is co-ordinated by an Inspector alongside the Data Protection Officer.
 Policies required for accreditation (GIRR and NEP) have been prioritised and are already published.
 Update 18/06/2021 - To be addressed as part of ICO work.
 Accepted as completed as per ICO return.
 ICO Inspector - Vitty Andreoli May 2021 4.4 Vulnerability Working Party Observation: The organisation has a Vulnerability Working Party which is technical in nature and A formal term of reference should be established for the 3 Recommendation accepted.
 Joint responsibility for